 The crew was at Wrigley Field for a Sunday afternoon game between the Philadelphia Phillies and the Chicago Cubs on September 26.
 Barlick worked behind the plate that day in the final game of his career, as the Phillies won, 5-1.
 The rest of the crew went to New York for three days, but Barlick did not work that series, having taken the advice of his teammates to go home early.

-Al Barlick worked 4,230 games in the major leagues, which, at the time, was the fourth most of all time.
-He worked with 48 different umpires, including more than 1,000 games with four different umpires: Lee Ballanfant (1,633), Stan Landes (1,229), Augie Donatelli (1,104) and Ed Vargo (1,009).
+Al Barlick worked 4,227 games in the major leagues, which at the time was the fourth most of all time.
+He worked with 49 different umpires, including more than 1,000 games with four different umpires: Lee Ballanfant (1,633), Stan Landes (1,229), Augie Donatelli (1,104), and Ed Vargo (1,009).

-On December 9, 1971, National League President Chub Feeney announced that Al Barlick was retiring from active duty as an umpire.
+On December 9, 1971, National League President Chub Feeney announced that Barlick was retiring from active duty as an umpire.
 The league hired him to supervise and scout umpires, a job he held for 22 years.
-During his time as supervisor, he hired many umpires who had long major league careers.
+During his time as supervisor, he hired many umpires who had long major-league careers.
 According to Bruce Froemming, who worked on Barlick’s crew in 1971, Barlick was “very proud of the staff he built.”

 Froemming also talked about how easy Barlick made the transition from the minors to the majors.
 He “was a good teacher for the young guys” and “down to earth” with them, helping them get acclimated to life in the big leagues.

-In 1989, Al Barlick was elected to the Hall of Fame by the Veterans’ Committee.
-He was the sixth umpire to be so honored, after Bill Klem, Tommy Connolly, Billy Evans, Jocko Conlan and Cal Hubbard.
-In 1991, Barlick was made a charter member of the Springfield, Illinois Sports Hall of Fame.
+In 1989 Al Barlick was elected to the Hall of Fame by the Veterans Committee.
+He was the sixth umpire to be so honored, after Bill Klem, Tommy Connolly, Billy Evans, Jocko Conlan, and Cal Hubbard.
+In 1991 Barlick was made a charter member of the Springfield (Illinois) Sports Hall of Fame.

 Barlick was fond of saying: “There are umpires and there are those who hold the title.”
 No one doubts that Barlick was an umpire.
 In fact, Bruce Froemming described Barlick as “an umpire’s umpire.”

-Biederman, Les.
-“Umps Shoulder Too Much Blame…” The Sporting News.
-May 11, 1963.
+Biederman, Les, “Umps Shoulder Too Much Blame,” The Sporting News, May 11, 1963.

-Dolson, Frank.
-“Barlick a Loveable Tough Guy.”
-Philadelphia Inquirer.
-July 27, 1989.
+Dolson, Frank, “Barlick a Loveable Tough Guy,” Philadelphia Inquirer, July 27, 1989.

-Froemming, Bruce N. Phone interview with the author.
-January 27, 2011.
+Froemming, Bruce N., phone interview with the author, January 27, 2011.

-Holtzman, Jerome.
-“How Al Barlick Entered the ‘Hall’.”
-Chicago Tribune.
-March 12, 1989.
+Holtzman, Jerome, “How Al Barlick Entered the ‘Hall,’ ” Chicago Tribune, March 12, 1989.

-“Japan Land of Fun for Gift-Laden Cards.”
-The Sporting News.
-December 14, 1968.
+“Japan Land of Fun for Gift-Laden Cards,” The Sporting News, December 14, 1968.

-Kelly, Ray.
-“Rating of Umpires Called Disgrace by Barlick.”
-Philadelphia Evening Bulletin.
-July 24, 1961.
+Kelly, Ray, “Rating of Umpires Called Disgrace by Barlick,” Philadelphia Evening Bulletin, July 24, 1961.

-Koppett, Leonard.
-“Al Barlick: An Ump Calls Himself Out.”
-The New York Times.
-June 17, 1963.
+Koppett, Leonard, “Al Barlick: An Ump Calls Himself Out,” New York Times, June 17, 1963.

-Miller.
-Tony.
-“An Interview with HOF Umpire Al Barlick.”
-Sports Collectors Digest.
-December 25, 1992.
+Miller, Tony, “An Interview with HOF Umpire Al Barlick,” Sports Collectors Digest, December 25, 1992.

-Wind, Herbert Warren.
-“How an Umpire Gets That Way.”
-Saturday Evening Post.
-August 8, 1953.
+Wind, Herbert Warren, “How an Umpire Gets That Way,” Saturday Evening Post, August 8, 1953.

-Winters, Michael J. Phone Interview with the author.
-January 25, 2011.
+Winters, Michael J., phone interview with the author, January 25, 2011.